AVerMedia-Technologies-Inc/obs-websocket/README.md

 ------------
 ### Using the Installer (Recommeded)
-**this will required the OBS Studio installed in the default folder*
+**this will required the OBS Studio installed in the default folder* Windows
-1. Download the installer.exe
+1. Download the obs-websocket-avt-winOS.zip
-2. Run the .exe
+2. Unzip it and run the .bat
-3. Follow the instructions
+3. Done

-### Using the .Bat File (Beta)
-**this will required the OBS Studio installed in the default folder*
+Mac
-1. Download the .Zip file
+1. Download the obs-websocket-avt-macOS.zip
-2. Unzip it
+2. Unzip it and run the .pkg
-3. Run the Setup.bat (it will copy the files into the OBS Studio folder)

-### Using the .Zip File
+3. Done

+### Manual Installation (Coming Soon)
 1. Download the .zip file
 2. Unzip it
 3. copy the contents of the archive to the root of your OBS Studio installation folder